klampworks/kyukon/README.md

 		//Set the url to grab.
 		t->set_url("http://www.bing.com/images/search?q=hello+kitty");

-		//Set the referer (some sites check this to avoiid hotlinking) t->set_ref("http://www.bing.com/images");
+		//Set the referer (some sites check this to avoid hotlinking) t->set_ref("http://www.bing.com/images");

 		//Tell the library that we want this html stored as an std::string.